The Lancet Neurology October 15, 2016

 Multicenter, France

-Intervention Intravenous thrombolysis (alteplase 0.9 mg/kg) plus mechanical thrombectomy.
+Intervention Intravenous thrombolysis (alteplase 0.9 mg/kg) plus mechanical thrombectomy (IVTMT).

-Outcome Proportion of patients achieving functional independence at 3 months, defined as a score of 0–2 on the modified Rankin scale.
+Outcome Proportion of patients achieving functional independence at 3 months, defined as a modified Rankin Scale (mRS) score of 0 to 2.

 Study Limitations

-The trial was terminated early based on interim analysis, which may have led to an overestimation of the treatment effect.
+The trial was terminated early after an unplanned interim analysis, which carries the risk of overestimating the treatment effect magnitude.

 Clinical Significance